mariamsajadian/Workflow-annotation/README.md

 •	What is the greenness score for cycling or walking in Enschede?
 •	Which areas are low-lying lands?
 And Which areas might be affected by flood when hit by a storm?

 These scenarios were brock down into several steps.
-Fore example, here is a spatail question for scenario 4:
+Fore example, here is a spatial question for scenario 4:
 What is the greenness score for cycling or walking in Enschede?
 In this scenario, we wish to generate a raster road map that shows the greenness score calculated based on NDVI.
 The datasets needed for this scenario consists of Enschede roads polyline and the NDVI raster.
 The steps in the scenario are: